 The Times notes Kenyan women in physically or sexually abusive relationships are often victims of impoverished lifestyles and an extreme traditional culture where everyone looks the other way if men get physical with their wives.

-Meanwhile, Ngila's sister has rushed to his defense, insisting he was with her the day of the attack, while another relative says Mwende may have been attacked by unhappy customers of her shop, the Star reports; local cops side with Mwende.
+Meanwhile, Ngila's sister has rushed to his defense, insisting he was with her the day of the attack, while another relative says Mwende may have been attacked by unhappy customers of her shop; local cops side with Mwende.

 More From Newser